levibostian/iOSBlanky/README.md

 - [ ] If you're going to be using push notifications in your app, see [this doc](https://firebase.google.com/docs/cloud-messaging/ios/certs#create_the_authentication_key) on how to create a new APN key. *Note: Create a APN key, not a certificate.
 Keys can be used by multiple environments, debug/release config, and don't expire.* Once you have that key created, you will need to see [this doc](https://firebase.google.com/docs/cloud-messaging/ios/client#upload_your_apns_authentication_key) on how to upload this new APN key to Firebase.

 Once that is setup, I recommend reading through the `AppDelegate.swift` file as it contains listeners for many FCM tasks you may want to handle.

+- [ ] Create a new [Firebase](https://firebase.google.com/) project for your app.
+Once you create a project, you will be asked to add an app to the project.
+Go ahead and add your first iOS app into Firebase.
+Once you do this, Firebase will give you a `GoogleService-Info.plist` file.
+This file belongs in the `_secrets` directory for `cici` to organize for you.

+- [ ] In your Firebase project, go into the project settings > for each app, add the app store app ID to each app that has an entry in the App Store.

 - [ ] If you want to use [Firebase DynamicLinks](https://firebase.google.com/docs/dynamic-links/ios) in your app, most of the code to handle DynamicLinks is already setup.
 However, you will need to do some steps in order to confirm everything is setup.